BJL156/ARM-C-Compiler/README.md

 [![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20WSL-lightgrey.svg)](https://www.linux.org/)
 [![Architecture](https://img.shields.io/badge/target-AArch64-red.svg)](https://developer.arm.com/Architectures/AArch64)

 A lightweight, zero-dependency C compiler written from scratch.
-It compiles C source code into AArch64 assembly.
-Then it can be assembled using GAS or [ARM Assembler](https://github.com/BJL156/ARM-Assembler).
+It compiles C source code into AArch64 assembly which can then it can be assembled using GAS or [ARM Assembler](https://github.com/BJL156/ARM-Assembler).

-This C compiler follows the next stage of my AArch64 toolchain by continuing from my last project: [ARM Assembler](https://github.com/BJL156/ARM-Assembler) by allowing C source code to be translated into assembly for use with my assembler to generate ELF64 executables.
+This C compiler follows the next stage of my AArch64 toolchain by continuing from my last project: [ARM Assembler](https://github.com/BJL156/ARM-Assembler) by having a toolchain that goes from C source code all the way down to an ELF64.

 ## Overview
 <p align="center">